TitaniumAlloy/relearning-git/README.md

 7/10/2021
 Additional digit printing script added for reference.

+7/11/2021
+Buzz number project draft updated.
+More concise.
+While loop, do while, teranary operators has been added scripts have been added.

+7/12/2021
+Additional code done have been added from previous day.

+7/13/2021
+Branching information and coded added on relearning git repositories.

+7/14/2021
+branching codes added worked on added.

+7/15/2021
+branching variation using ternary operator added

 06/28/2021 (Outdated - will be kept at the bottom of the file for reference) Tracks for the Java projects on this read me file for my own purpose and goal: